EberlyODL/phys010sjv11/electricity-in-your-home.md

 Now that we have some background both the flow of electrons (current) and how electrons get their energy (batteries or power plants on the grid) we will focus a bit on what happens in the home.
 First, it is important to define the relationship between current and voltage in a circuit, and this is known as **Ohm's Law**, because it was defined by one Mr. Georg Ohm.
 He said that the amount of current that you get in a circuit depends on the voltage supplied divided by the amount of **resistance** to current in that circuit.

 $I= V/R$

 Resistance (which is the $R$ in the equation above), is just that - something which slows down the current flow, usually by taking some of the electron's kinetic energy and turning it into something else.
+(We will not use this equation for any calculations, only for our discussion about safety)

 ## Circuits